Webinar Recap: Replacing Your SEG With Microsoft + Abnormal

 Abnormal is purpose-built to leverage the full power of the cloud.
 Our platform connects directly with Microsoft 365 via one-click API integration, giving the Abnormal platform access to cloud-based insights through more than 45,000 signals.
 Abnormal takes the information from Microsoft and correlates it with our behavioral models to achieve the highest-precision protection against email attacks.
 For example, insight into sign-in events such as the sign-in location and number of failed attempts enables us to provide high accuracy anomaly detection with fewer false positives.

-The combined capabilities of Abnormal’s Integrated Cloud Email Security and the native security of Microsoft 365 provide protection against the full spectrum of email attacks—a claim no SEG can make.
+The combined capabilities of Abnormal’s Inbound Email Security and the native security of Microsoft 365 provide protection against the full spectrum of email attacks—a claim no SEG can make.

 Achieving Defense-in-Depth with Abnormal + Microsoft

 Email attacks are only going to increase in complexity, and without the right security solutions, it’s just a matter of time before your organization becomes a target.
 That said, you can be confident that your email security will stop these attacks before they reach employee inboxes by partnering with Abnormal and Microsoft.

 To learn more about modern email threats and the ways Abnormal and Microsoft can protect your organization, watch the full webinar recording here.

 See the Abnormal Solution to the Email Security Problem